 Factors impacting recycling in business are changing as demographics evolve, programs mature and potential markets expand.
-A recent article published by GreenBiz offers insight into the shifting landscape of recycling and waste management.
+An article published by GreenBiz offers insight into the shifting landscape of recycling and waste management.
 The information presented can be especially helpful to organizations exploring how to increase recycling efforts using a more strategic approach.

 According to the article, accessibility and convenience surpass all other factors in determining participation in these programs.
 Of those, convenience (i.e., a person’s perception of how easy it is to recycle) has more impact on behavior than accessibility.